HL7/fhir-exchange-routing-ig/input/pages/index.md

 **Out of scope of this version of the guide**

-The guide may not address all intermediary exchange scenarios that exist today.
-It may be expanded to cover those in the future.
+The guide does not address all intermediary exchange scenarios that exist today, and does not aim to support emerging network needs such as those posed by the Trusted Exchange Framework and Common Agreement (TEFCA).

+The guide may be expanded to cover additional environments and scenarios in the future.

 <p></p>